-Spark Sport customer offered 'pathetic' 10 per discount after streaming Rugby World Cup issues
+Spark Sport customer offered 'pathetic' 10% discount after streaming Rugby World Cup issues

-A frustrated Spark Sport customer is considering illegally streaming Rugby World Cup games after being told to turn on and off his router and offered a mere 10 per cent discount off their World Cup Tournament Pass.
+A frustrated Spark Sport customer is considering illegally streaming Rugby World Cup games after being told to turn on and off his router and offered a 10 per cent discount off their World Cup Tournament Pass.

-Yet to watch a World Cup game without the footage "lagging and skipping every couple of seconds", on different devices, the disgruntled customer contacted a Spark technician when they couldn't watch Saturday evening's games.
+In order watch a World Cup game without the footage "lagging and skipping every couple of seconds" the disgruntled customer contacted a Spark technician when they couldn't watch Saturday evening's games.

 After running a speed test that showed his fibre connection running a speedy 36 megabites per second, the customer was told restart their router, to no avail.

-They were then that their internet connection was completely fine and nothing more could be done to help and offered a "pathetic" 10 per cen discount on the service.
+He was then told his internet connection was completely fine and nothing more could be done to help and offered a "pathetic" 10 per cent discount on the service.

 The tech support was "literally the cliche of 'have you tried turning it off and on again?'," they said.

-The fan watched last's night's games on mute, as the stuttering sound of the lagging match was too distracting, they said.
+The fan watched last night's games on mute, as the stuttering sound of the lagging match was too distracting, he said.

 No home visit for further testing was offered by the technician and the customer is now considering streaming future games illegally.